 You’ll visit the vibrant Carnaby Street, elegant Regent Street and the spectacular Fortnum & Mason display.
 Highlights include the annual façade at Annabel’s and the beautiful lights on New Bond Street.

 The walk includes many of our favourite things to do in London at Christmas, and we update it every year with the new displays.
-It is best done from mid-November to early January when the Christmas lights are on and festivities have begun.

-You can follow the route on our London Christmas Lights self-guided walk.
+Full instructions and a map are on our London Christmas Lights self-guided walk.

 - Distance – 3.8 miles (6.2 kilometres).